gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 PS C:\> Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER -Cluster EU
 ```

-This command installs the Azure Information Protection Scanner service by using a SQL Server instance named **AIPSCANNER,** which runs on the server named **SQLSERVER1.**
+This command installs the Azure Information Protection Scanner service by using a SQL Server instance named **AIPSCANNER**, which runs on the server named **SQLSERVER1**.

 In addition, the installation creates one of the following database names to store the scanner configuration, unless an existing database with the same name is already found.